 Also at the Town Hall, the Prince and Princess were presented with two signed jerseys of the Flensburg handball team in the Toyota Handball-Bundesliga (Toyota Handball Federal League), SG Flensburg-Handewitt, for their children Prince Christian and Princess Isabella.

 The royal pair then visited two Danish education facilities, the Duborg-Skolen Secondary School and the Skovgades Børnehave kindergarten, where again they were greeted with seas of waving Danish flags.
 Several songs and speeches later, Frederik and Mary were quizzed by the youngsters at the kindergarten, who wanted to know if Frederik knew how to ride a skateboard – “Yes, of course!” – and if Mary cooked – “I like to bake with my children”.

 The final stop on the whirl-wind visit was to the Danish Helligåndskirken (Danish Church) in Flensburg.
 Inside the church, the choir sang several songs including “Our Father”.
 The Crown Princess sang along quitely with each song.

 More information and pictures of the visit to Flensburg can be found here at TRF.Filed under Danish Royals

-Tagged Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Germany, Official Visit, Sport.
+Tagged Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Education, Germany, Sport.